A global analysis from 2020 to 2025, with estimates that cut through the hype.

 [Most reports like this are mostly used for numbers, which everyone knows may not be accurate.
 3 or 4 years out in new technology is almost impossible to get right.
 I have the best numbers I can offer, but my intent here is to explain what’s going on so the reader can judge the accuracy and adapt when things change.]

 Sidebar here: How the industry in 2018 bastardized the meaning of 4G.
 In frequencies below 2 GHz, 4G software with “5G NR” software is now called “5G.”
 Unfortunately, 5G NR software does almost nothing for performance below 2 GHz.
-The actual gain if capacity mostly come from Massive MIMO and the newly available mid-band spectrum.
+Dynamic spectrum sharing and not yet ready features mean low-band “5G” is often slower than 4G.
+The actual gain in capacity mostly come from Massive MIMO and the newly available mid-band spectrum.

 Why will 200 million people buy it in 2020?